-Episcopal Relief & Development currently partners with dioceses in Texas, Puerto Rico, Western Louisiana, the Virgin Islands and North Carolina to address long-term recovery needs after recent major disasters like hurricanes Harvey, Maria, Florence and Laura.
+Episcopal Relief & Development currently partners with dioceses in California, Texas, Puerto Rico, Louisiana, the Virgin Islands and North Carolina to address long-term recovery needs after recent major disasters like hurricanes Harvey, Maria, Florence and Laura.
 Read more to learn about our unique partnerships that work in low-income, undocumented and migrant communities to restore homes and provide psycho-social support, all while implementing disaster resilience strategies that will help the most vulnerable withstand future disasters.